John Zápolya: King of Hungary

 In July 1527, Ferdinand sent an army of German mercenaries into Hungary.
 The moment was well chosen, for John Zápolya's forces were tied up in the southern counties of Hungary, where Slavonic peasants, incited by Ferdinand, had rebelled; the revolt was led by the 'Black Man', Jovan Nenad.
 In one sweep, the pro-Habsburg soldiers captured Buda.
 John hurriedly redeployed his army, but on 27 September in the Battle of Tarcal (near Tokaj), he suffered a bloody defeat.
 Based on the earlier election of the Diet at Pozsony, Ferdinand was crowned in the Székesfehérvár Basilica on 3 November 1527.

 In 1528 John fled Hungary for Poland, where he stayed with Prince Jan Amor Tarnowski.

+After Zápolya received no assistance from European rulers to resolve the ongoing war conflict with Ferdinand (only empty promises), he had no choice but to send his envoy, Heironymus Łaski, to Istanbul to seek help.
+Suleiman I, who had not invaded the country in 1526, now did not want it to fall under Habsburg control.
+Therefore, alongside military support, he began the actual occupation of Hungarian territories and their annexation to the Ottoman Empire.
+The sultan sought to force Zápolya into a vassal relationship, which he later accomplished with Transylvania.
+This was an old method used by the Ottoman Empire, which had also been applied against Balkan states, such as Serbia, in the 14th and 15th centuries, where they were first compelled into dependency and then annexed in the following decades.

 In 1529 John approached the Ottomans, and agreed to make Hungary a vassal state in return for recognition and support.
 Sultan Suleiman the Magnificent accepted, and sent Ottoman armies to invade Austria (which included the Siege of Vienna), a war which lasted till 1533.
 This allowed John to regain his position in Hungary in 1529, by the efforts of Frater George Martinuzzi, despite the association with the Ottomans which tainted him at the time.
 Martinuzzi became royal treasurer and John's most trusted minister.

 In 1533, the Ottomans made peace and ceded western Hungary to Ferdinand.
 Ferdinand now began to press John for control of the rest.
 In 1538, by the Treaty of Nagyvárad, John designated Ferdinand to be his successor after his death, as he was childless.
-However, in late January to early February 1539, he married Isabella Jagiellon, and in 15 July 1540 they had a son, John Sigismund.
-King John died seven days later in 22 July 1540 in Szászsebes (Sebeş).
+However, in late January to early February 1539, he married Isabella Jagiellon, and on 15 July 1540 they had a son, John Sigismund.
+King John died seven days later on 22 July 1540 in Szászsebes (Sebeş).